-You can also browse through all of the temporary storage models in your system by using the browse options (START, NEXT, and END) on INQUIRE TSMODEL commands.
+You can also browse the temporary storage models in your system by using the browse options (START, NEXT, and END) on INQUIRE TSMODEL commands.

-See "Browsing resource definitions" on page 20 for general information about browsing, including syntax, exception conditions, and examples.
+See Browsing resource definitions in CICS System Programming Reference for general information about browsing, including syntax, exception conditions, and examples.

-You can use this command to display the resource signature fields, which you can use to manage resources by capturing details of when the resource is defined, installed, and last changed.
-For more information, see in the CICS Resource Definition Guide.
+You can use this command to retrieve the resource signature fields.
+You can use these fields to manage resources by capturing details of when the resource was defined, installed, and last changed.
+For more information, see Auditing resources in the Resource Definition Guide.
 The resource signature fields are CHANGEAGENT, CHANGEAGREL, CHANGETIME, CHANGEUSRID, DEFINESOURCE, DEFINETIME, INSTALLAGENT, INSTALLTIME, and INSTALLUSRID.
-See the CICS Resource Definition Guide for detailed information about the content of the resource signature fields.
-Options CHANGEAGENT (cvda) Returns a CVDA value identifying the agent that made the last change to the resource definition.
-The possible values are as follows: CREATESPI The resource definition was last changed by an EXEC CICS CREATE command.
-CSDAPI The resource definition was last changed by a CEDA transaction or the programmable interface to DFHEDAP.
-CSDBATCH The resource definition was last changed by a DFHCSDUP job.
-DREPAPI The resource definition was last changed by a CICSPlex SM BAS API command.
-CHANGEAGREL (data-area) Returns a 4-digit number of the CICS release that was running when the resource definition was last changed.
-CHANGETIME (data-area) Returns an ABSTIME value that represents the time stamp when the resource definition was last changed.
-CHANGEUSRID (data-area) Returns the 8-character user ID that ran the change agent.
-DEFINESOURCE (data-area) Returns the source of the resource definition.
-The DEFINESOURCE value depends on the CHANGEAGENT.
-For details, see the CICS Resource Definition Guide.
-DEFINETIME(data-area) Returns an ABSTIME value that represents the time stamp when the resource definition was created.
-INSTALLAGENT(cvda) Returns a CVDA value identifying the agent that installed the resource.
-The possible values are as follows: CREATESPI The resource was installed by an EXEC CICS CREATE command.
-CSDAPI The resource was installed by a CEDA transaction or the programmable interface to DFHEDAP.
+See Summary of the resource signature field values in the Resource Definition Guide for detailed information about the content of the resource signature fields.

+Returns a CVDA value that identifies the agent that made the last change to the resource definition.
+The possible values are as follows:

+The resource definition was last changed by an EXEC CICS CREATE command.

+The resource definition was last changed by a CEDA transaction or the programmable interface to DFHEDAP.

+The resource definition was last changed by a CICSPlex SM BAS API

+Returns a 4-digit number of the CICS release that was running when the resource definition was last changed.

+Returns an ABSTIME value that represents the time stamp when the resource definition was last changed.
+For more information about the format of the ABSTIME value, see FORMATTIME in CICS Application Programming.

+Returns the 8-character source of the resource definition.
+The DEFINESOURCE value depends on the CHANGEAGENT value.
+For more information, see Summary of the resource signature field values in the Resource Definition Guide.

+Returns an ABSTIME value that represents the time stamp when the resource definition was created.

+EXPIRYINT (data-area)

+Returns a fullword binary field giving the expiry interval, in hours, for temporary storage queues matching this model.
+If a temporary storage queue is not referenced during its expiry interval, it becomes eligible to be deleted automatically by CICS.
+A value of zero means that no expiry interval applies to queues matching this model, so they are never eligible for automatic deletion.
+CICS does not apply an expiry interval to recoverable, remote, or shared temporary storage queues, or temporary storage queues created by CICS.

+Returns a CVDA value that identifies the agent that installed the resource.
+The possible values are as follows:

+The resource was installed by a CEDA transaction or the programmable interface to DFHEDAP.